icyflame/awesome-social-science/readme.md

 > As an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches 1

-In many newsgroups, it is a tradition in which whoever mentions the Nazis automatically loses the debate that was going on, and the thread if finished there and then.
+In many newsgroups, it is a tradition in which whoever mentions the Nazis automatically loses the debate that was going on, and the thread is finished there and then.
 Also, popularly referred to as `Playing the Hitler card`.

 > It was difficult, after attempting a greater psychological understanding of why the Holocaust